TEMPLATEBRIEF WRITINGFREELANCE

 8. Technical Requirements

-Stack, hosting, integrations, credentials needed.
+Stack, hosting, integrations, credentials needed, and who owns which accounts.

 • CMS: Sanity.io (client manages content post-launch)